tmshort/qlab/modem/README.md

 Programs
 --------

 The file `modem.c` is used to interact with the USB serial port.
+Used by `ring.sh`.
 To build:
 ```
 gcc -o modem modem.c
 ```